Call Now

 An HVAC bid calculator helps techs and contractors estimate the overall cost of an HVAC project down to the dollar.
 It decreases the possibility of human error (no offense) and can save you a ton of time.
 The calculator creates a detailed cost estimate by letting users enter a variety of information, like labor rates, projected labor hours, material costs, equipment charges, travel costs, and permission fees.
 HVAC bid calculators can be customized to fit the specific requirements of all kinds of projects, making them essential for presenting competitive and realistic bids.

-How do I determine the labor rate for my project?
+How do you determine the labor rate for my project?

 The labor rate is the hourly wage you pay your techs, including additional benefits, taxes, and overhead costs.
 It can also include a profit margin.
 Research local industry standards to set a competitive rate.

-What should I include in the material costs input?
+What should you include in the material costs input?

 Material costs are all the supplies and components needed for the project.
 Think wires, outlets, switches, circuit breakers, tools, and other HVAC materials.
 Be sure to include taxes, shipping fees, and any discounts received.